 As for Marshall Gerard, he’s a bloodhound of the highest pedigree, just as quick on his feet as his prey.
 Jones’ Gerard has all the sass and sarcasm that make him a likeable and relatable antagonist, as his desire to hunt Kimble is nothing personal, he’s just a guy doing a job.

 Classic in almost every way, The Fugitive has the standards of an earlier time, when acting, character and dialogue were meant to stand on their own.
 With virtually no fat, this movie is a propulsive mix of action, suspense and humor, enjoyable from start to finish.

-In the Name of the Father: The streets of Guildford, England were a mess in October of 1974, when the Irish Republican Army (IRA) bombed a local pub, killing 5 people.
+The streets of Guildford, England were a mess in October of 1974, when the Irish Republican Army (IRA) bombed a local pub, killing 5 people.
 As public demand for justice grew louder, the police force – headed by Robert Dixon (Corin Redgrave) – turned to the most likely suspects, without so much as a regard for their guilt or innocence.

 The prime suspect is Gerard “Gerry” Conlon (Daniel Day Lewis), an Irish lad who was in England visiting friends, drinking and engaging in general tomfoolery, as a young 20-something is bound to do.
 During one adventure-packed evening, Conlon robs a prostitute of her earnings, returning to Ireland with a bundle of cash.

 When you’re a poor kid from Ireland, a sudden increase in wealth is bound to look suspicious…and Colon’s desire to flaunt his fistfuls of dollars certainly didn’t help.
 Of course it was his own bad luck that he happened to be in England during the time of the bombing, but that was enough for this desperate police force.
 Conlon is snatched from his own bed in the wee hours of morn and brought in for questioning.